josephliefeld/TrekTrak_Capstone/CONTRIBUTING.md

 Specify what must be updated (README, docs/, API refs, CHANGELOG) and docstring/comment standards.
 What should be updated:
-README.md: If changes add new features, modify setup instructions, or affect the continuous integration process CHANGELOG.md: If set up, coding styles, or other major changes are made
+- **README.md:** If changes add new features, modify setup instructions, or affect the continuous integration process.
+- **CHANGELOG.md:** If setup, coding styles, or other major changes are made.

-Follow chosen style conventions
+- Follow chosen style conventions.
-Should have clear and concise comments for code decisions.
+- Write clear and concise comments explaining *why* code decisions were made.
+- Update docstrings or inline comments when logic or function signatures change.
 ## Release Process

 Describe versioning scheme, tagging, changelog generation, packaging/publishing steps, and rollback process.